CJFW-FM

 CJFW-FM is a Canadian radio station, airing at 103.1 FM in Terrace, British Columbia.
-It is owned by Bell Media, broadcasting a country format to communities throughout northwestern B.C.
+It is owned by Vista Radio, broadcasting a country format to communities throughout northwestern B.C.

+History

 The station began broadcasting in 1983 under Skeena Broadcasters.
 Around 1987, the corporate name changed to Okanagan Skeena Group Limited.
 In 1999, Telemedia Radio Inc. purchased Okanagan Skeena Group Ltd. In 2002, Standard Radio Inc. purchased the Western and Ontario operations of Telemedia.
 Some stations were then sold to other companies but Standard Radio retained the Okanagan Skeena group.
 On September 27, 2007, Astral Media Radio received CRTC approval to acquire the assets of the radio and television undertakings owned by Standard Radio Ltd., subject to certain conditions.
 The purchase included CJFW-FM.

-On May 28, 2019, as part of a country-wide format reorganization by Bell, CJFW rebranded as Pure Country.
+On May 28, 2019, as part of a country-wide format reorganization by Bell Media, CJFW rebranded as Pure Country.

-Former logo
+On February 8, 2024, Bell announced a restructuring that included the sale of 45 of its 103 radio stations to seven buyers, subject to approval by the CRTC, including CJFW, to be sold to Vista Radio.
+The application was approved on February 13, 2025.
+On April 14, 2025, Vista rebranded CJFW as 103.1 The River with no change in format.

 Rebroadcasters

 CJFW-FM has the following rebroadcasters: